tessellator/openfaas-clojure-examples/README.md

 Building a function can take a few minutes because all dependencies are downloaded and an uberjar created as part of the process.

 Note: You may have to edit the YAML files to support your deployment scenario.
-They are configured to run with faas-netes running locally and with a Docker registry running at localhost:50000.
+They are currently configured to run with the setup in the excellent [getting started post](https://blog.alexellis.io/first-faas-python-function/) by Alex Ellis (the OpenFaaS founder).
 Check the [OpenFaaS YAML reference](https://docs.openfaas.com/reference/yaml/) if you need help updating the configurations.

 ## License